PMG Results

 MOST collectors want each note to have a minimum value since submitting your notes to a TPG is expensive.
 I feel that your note should be collectible (desired) with a minimum grade as part of your guideline.
 Ultimately, it is you who must decide what your threshold is (or why are you grading?)

-Personally, I do not feel that certifying a note increases its resale value.
-I have purchased many TPG notes for less than an ungraded note on eBay!
+Personally, I do not feel that certifying a note increases its resale value.* I have purchased many TPG notes for less than an ungraded note on eBay!
 Instead, a certified note preserves, legitimizes & assures you that your note will be much easier to sell down the road.
 It raises the status of your note so there will be less debate on what grade IT actually is.
-In this way, it makes your note more liquid.
-This is especially sweet for your heirs if you plan on keeping your notes (so they don't have to go through the extra rigmarole of ID your note, etc.) They will be much easier to organize & liquidate in a profitable, less time consuming manner.
+In this way, it makes each note "more liquid."
+This is especially convenient for your heirs if you plan on keeping your collection (so they're unburdened by the rigmarole of ID'ing/grading each note, etc.) TPG notes are much easier to organize & to liquidate in a profitable, less time consuming manner.

-There are many more factors which will raise, or lower, your notes resale value & most of those factors are beyond your (or anyone's) control.
-Most of these factors have to do with the Collectible's Money Market.
+There are many more factors which will raise, or lower, your notes resale value & most of those factors are EXTERNAL & related to the global economy.
+In addition, geo-political stability (wars vs peace) in a region will influence a populations desire to take up collectilbles.
+Such external pressures are way beyond your (or anyone's) control.

 Drop me a line if you have a TPG experience you'd like to share!